-- (A) Joint Tenancy The property passes automatically to the survivor on the death of the first co-owner without any formalities. $\underline{\textbf{REMEMBER}}$ your Will has no effect in respect of property held in this way. - (B) Tenancy in Common If you want to define the share of ownership in your property then this is the method to use.
+- (A) Joint Tenancy The property passes automatically to the survivor on the death of the first co-owner without any formalities.
+REMEMBER your Will has no effect in respect of property held in this way. - (B) Tenancy in Common If you want to define the share of ownership in your property then this is the method to use.
 A trust deed (are often called a Declaration of Trust) will set out the agreed division and when the property is sold the net proceeds will be split in those shares.
 You can leave your share to whoever you wish in your will.
 There are ways of ensuring that your partner does not have to sell the property against his or her wishes.
 We strongly advise you to make a new Will if you choose tenancy in common.
-Our Wills and Trusts Department, headed by Martin Troy, can deal with both Wills and the Declaration of Trust.
-Contact martintroy@millerparris.co.uk.
+Our Private Client Department, headed by Martin Troy, can deal with both Wills and the Declaration of Trust.
+However, there will be a separate charge for these, and Martin can provide you with details of these martintroy@millerparris.co.uk.